October 27, 2020 6 min read 0 Comments

 Researchers also reviewed all thescientific studies done on microneedling for acne scars from 2009 to 2018.

 The results of the study concluded that microneedling is a simple, inexpensive way of managing post-acne scars.
-The study also concluded that patients will need to be consistent and results may take longer to show up.
+The study also concluded that people will need to be consistent for results to show up.

-Dermatologists have a variety of devices and medications at their disposal to help improve acne scars —from lasers to chemical peels to microdermabrasion.
-However those treatments may not be suitable for those with darker skin as it runs a higher risk of leaving scars.
+Dermatologists have a variety of devices and medications at their disposal to help improve acne scars —from lasers to chemical peels.
+However some of those treatments may not be suitable for those with darker skin as it runs a higher risk of leaving scars.

 Because microneedling is not as invasive, people who have melasma (dark patches of skin) and hyperpigmentation (dark spots on the skin) can undergo microneedling without the risk of worsening pigmentation problems.
-Darker skin is susceptible to pigmentation changes as a post-inflammatory response.
+Darker skin more likely to have pigmentation changes as a post-inflammatory response.

 BENEFITS OF MICRONEEDLING

-A2018 study found that microneedling is a safe and effective way to rejuvenate skin and treat scars and wrinkles.
+A2018 study found that microneedling is a safe and effective way to rejuvenate skin and reduce scars and fine lines.

 If you have hypertrophic scars (also known as keloids), which are raised scars caused by an overproduction of collagen during the healing process, micro-needling is not recommended.